How to Come Off Beta Blockers?-(The Right Way)

 • A slow heart rate

-Those with diabetes need to be careful when taking this medicine as it can hide the warning signs of low blood sugar.
+If you have type 1 diabetes, you must be careful when taking this medicine as it can hide the warning signs of low blood sugar.

-• Anti-arrhythmics for managing irregular heartbeats
+• Antiarrhythmics for managing irregular heartbeats

 • Antihypertensives for lowering blood pressure